kevinchen93/heirbnb/README.md

   * A logged in user will be able to make valid bookings on listings and delete any booking he or she made.

 ### Reviews
-  * A logged in user will be able to leave a review on a booking he or she made.
+  * A logged in user will be able to leave a review on a past booking.
+  * A logged in user will be able to edit an existing review.

 ### User Profile
   * A user's profile page displays all of his or her listings and reviews.